Inverse non-linear problem of the long wave run-up on coast: Conclusions

-We have put forth and solved an inverse problem for tsunami in power shaped bays assuming zero initial velocity.
-While not considered here, we believe that a similar inverse problem can be treated in the case where the initial velocity is given as a function of the initial displacement, e.g., in the important case where $u_0=-(2\sqrt{x+\eta_0}-2\sqrt{x})$.\comment{this is the proper nonlinear initial velocity as given in Synolakis 06, would we rather mention the linear approximation as we do in Rybkin 23?} Indeed, our preliminary results show this to be possible in the plane beach bathymetry\comment{~This sentence might be unnecessary and I am unsure if it is appropriate, remove if needed}.
+While not considered here, we believe that a similar inverse problem can be treated in the case where the initial velocity is given as a function of the initial displacement, e.g., in the important case where $u_0=-(2\sqrt{x+\eta_0}-2\sqrt{x})$.
+Indeed, our preliminary results show this to be possible in the plane beach bathymetry.
 We hope to return to this case in a future work.

-\comment{This is my best attempt to articulate the finite problem, but I have not looked into it very seriously I am just going off my understanding from what I have heard from Alexei and read in papers... definitely should be read and checked.
-I am sure more can be added I just don't know what specifically.} Our results here consider a tsunami wave with source an arbitrary distance from the shoreline.
+Our results here consider a tsunami wave with source an arbitrary distance from the shoreline.
 However, this is a highly idealised situation.
 In practice dispersion can only be ignored when the wave is close to the shoreline.
 This suggests a more practical inverse problem where we have a finite bathymetry, that is $x\leq L$ for $L>0$ and attempt to recover the wave at $L$.
 This is a boundary value problem and the techniques developed in \cite{Antuono07} and \cite{Rybkin21} may be used to derive a shoreline equation.
 Finally we note that our inversion method can be readily adjusted to the data read from a mareograph which is close to the shore.
 Indeed, using the angle of inclination the mareograph readings can be converted into a displacement of the shoreline.